Tanzania expansion: founding donation received

 - Offices established in Arusha and Moshi;

 - Staff hired;

-- Contracts signed with partner organizations to help scale up the program.
+- Contracts signed with partner organisations to help scale up the programme.

 By the numbers